maxb6299/rosenstrasse-foundation/README.md

 ![image](https://github.com/maxb6299/rosenstrasse-foundation/assets/126419161/671a7cc9-b2af-41fc-819b-c012772ca2c6)

 This is the website for The Rosenstrasse Foundation.
-As of right now, this repository is not officially deployed, but their website is: http://rosenstrassefoundation.org/
+As of right now, this repository is not officially deployed.

 The unofficial deployment of this repository is at: https://rosenstrassefoundation-dev.vercel.app/

-The Rosenstrasse Foundation needed a website to display information about their organization.
+The Rosenstrasse Foundation's current official website is (not made by me): http://rosenstrassefoundation.org/

 ## Key Features